 Blueberries: Fresh blueberries are best in this recipe.
 Reserve about 1/4 cup to use as the topping before baking the bread.

 Can I Use Frozen Blueberries?

 Yes.
 Although I prefer using fresh blueberries, you can use frozen berries.
 If using frozen blueberries, toss them with a little bit of all-purpose flour before folding them into the batter.
-This will help to prevent the berries from sinking to the bottom of the loaf of bread.

 How Do You Get Fruit to Not Sink in Quick Bread?

 While I did recommend coating frozen berries in flour above, the truth is that is more of a hopeful method than a scientifically proven one.
 The real determining factor in whether or not your blueberries will sink is the bread batter.
 This batter holds the blueberries beautifully and they will not sink.

 Blueberry bread is slightly dense with a soft crumb.
 It reminds me of a blueberry muffin.
 I enjoyed a slice slathered in butter, but others enjoyed it as-is with no topping.
 If it has been sitting for a day or two, pop it in the microwave to soften it up.